AaronV77/Bourne_Again_and_Again_Shell/README.md

 The only thing that you should need to get this project off the ground and into your computer is c++ 11 (wouldn't hurt to the latest), and the latest version of gcc.
 Below are what commands you need to run.

 -	Ubuntu:
-o	Type: sudo apt-get install build-essential o	Type: sudo apt-get install g++ o	Type: sudo apt-get install gcc-4.9 g++-4.9
+- Type: sudo apt-get install build-essential
+- Type: sudo apt-get install g++
+- Type: sudo apt-get install gcc-4.9 g++-4.9

 -	Red Hat:
-o	Type: yum install gcc-c++ kernel-devel make o	Type: yum groupinstall “Development Tools” o	The gcc compiler should be up to date on CentOS 7, if not use google.
+- Type: yum install gcc-c++ kernel-devel make
+- Type: yum groupinstall “Development Tools”

 -	Mac:
 o	Make sure that your XCode installation is up-to-date.